MicrosoftDocs/xamarin-docs/docs/android/data-cloud/google-messaging/remote-notifications-with-gcm.md

 Note that GCM messages will no longer be received if the app is force-stopped.
-To resume notifications after a force-stop, the app must be manully restarted.
+To resume notifications after a force-stop, the app must be manually restarted.
 For more information about this Android policy, see [Launch controls on stopped applications](https://developer.android.com/about/versions/android-3.1.html#launchcontrols) and this
 [stack overflow post](http://stackoverflow.com/questions/5051687/broadcastreceiver-not-receiving-boot-completed/19856267#19856267).